 Stu wished to speak.
 He wished to say more than his usual statement.
 He wished to explain himself.
 He wished to ask questions.
 The man gave him a hard look; it was a measuring look and Stu could feel it sizing him up.
 He looked into the man's eyes.

 The eyes shone.
 "See," the man whispered.
-"You have some strength left in you after all."
+"You are strong."

 Stu took a few moments to gather himself as the man watched with a challenging gaze, and then Stu stood up.